When you understand the concept, take a look at Database Templates.

-You may learn the meaning of controls and columns in the User Interface topic.
+You can learn the meaning of controls and columns in the User Interface topic.

 Note that the application minimizes to the system tray by default.
-You may restore the application using the tray icon.
+You can restore the application using the tray icon.

 Please check the loaded data in data tables.

-When the application works fine with test data, you may add as many tickers as you need.
+When the application works fine with test data, you can add as many tickers as you need.

 If you add more the 100 tickers, please read about cycling tickers.